rinalds98/artful-visions/README.md

     - I ran my website through  [JS Validator](https://jshint.com/ "JS Validator") and received no errors only undefined $ for jquery.

 - **Console Errors**
-    - There was no console errors found.
+    - There were no console errors found.
     ![Console Check](/media/console.png)

 - **Lighthouse Check**